Where/when were you born?

 - Student 2006-2008 SMWC; in the Woods External Degree program.

-- Guerin Outreach Ministries, Inc. Development Coordinator, 2008-present.
+- Guerin Outreach Ministries, Inc. Development Director, 2008-present.

 Crochet and Needlepoint